-John Deere engines use two types of belt tensioners: manual and automatic.
+IsuzuTM engines use only manual belt tensioners.
+John DeereTM engines use manual and automatic belt tensioners.
 Adjust the belt using the manual tensioner according to the manufacturer's specifications.
 The automatic tensioner cannot be adjusted or repaired and is designed to maintain proper tension over the life of the belt.
-Units with the automatic belt tensioner must be inspected according to the manufacturer's specifications.
+Units with the automatic belt tensioner must be inspected according to manufacturer specifications.